jbcodeforce/aws-messaging-samples/README.md

 * Active MQ classic with a simple request-reply JMS based code to demonstrate a classical EDA pattern of exchanging messages between a microservice orchestrator of a business process and a participant to the process.
 * Active MQ Artemis, Quarkus app, using Microprofile reactive messaging with point to point, one queue between a producer and consumer.
 * Infrastructure as code, common part to create AWS VPC.
+* Some simple basic integration pattern for SQS, and SNS
+* Same with  MSK.

 ## Building this booklet locally